simeononsecurity/simeononsecurity.ch/content/articles/secure-transactions-amazon-hardware-tokens/index.en.md

 ## Ensuring Regulatory Compliance

-It's important to note that **government regulations** often mandate stringent security measures for certain industries.
-For instance, the **General Data Protection Regulation (GDPR)** in the European Union and the **Health Insurance Portability and Accountability Act (HIPAA)** in the United States impose rigorous data protection standards.
-Utilizing hardware tokens aligns with these regulations and demonstrates a commitment to safeguarding sensitive information.
+Note that **government regulations** often mandate stringent security measures for certain industries.
+For instance, the **General Data Protection Regulation (GDPR)** in the European Union and the **Health Insurance Portability and Accountability Act (HIPAA)** in the United States impose rigorous data protection standards. using hardware tokens aligns with these regulations and demonstrates a commitment to safeguarding sensitive information.